Homeowners Insurance

 Earthquakes & Floods — Typically require separate policies.

-Wear and Tear or Maintenance Issues — Routine upkeep or deterioration isn’t covered.
+Wear and Tear or Maintenance Issues — Routine upkeep or gradual deterioration isn’t covered.

-Pests & Mold — Infestations and mold are often excluded unless caused by a covered peril.
+Pests & Mold — Often excluded unless directly caused by a covered peril.